 If not, there’s no reason to include them on your resume.
 Let’s step back for a minute.

-Your language skills are just a small part of the overall skill set you’ve gained throughout your personal and professional experience.
+Your language skills are just a small part of the overall skillset you’ve gained throughout your personal and professional experience.
 But your resume isn’t meant to gather all that information in one comprehensive document.
 Instead, it’s supposed to focus only on those skills you want to apply in your next job.
-If your foreign language skills fall outside that focus, you can leave them off your resume entirely (and feel free to skip the rest of this article – for more on focusing your resume, read What to Put on a Resume).
+If your foreign language skills fall outside that focus, you can leave them off your resume entirely.

-As for English fluency, you can leave that out as well because it’s already assumed.
-The only exception is if you are bilingual and want to call that out in your resume introduction (see “Profile” below), you can do so with this phrase: Bilingual: Fluent in English and [Language].
+As for English fluency, you can omit that as well because it’s already assumed.
+The only exception is if you are bilingual and want to call that out in your resume introduction (see “Profile” below).
+You can do so with this phrase: Bilingual: Fluent in English and [Language].

 2. What is your proficiency level in each language?